 - From the section Devon

 A landowner armed with a can of diesel and a lighter threatened to blow up council officers, a court has heard.

 Linda Elt was trying to stop contractors removing unauthorised buildings in Devon following a 20-year dispute, Exeter Crown Court heard.

 She threw a lit object towards fuel on the ground but it did not ignite, the jury was told.

-Ms Elt, 65, denies affray and threatening to cause criminal damage with intent to endanger life.'Not joking'
+Ms Elt, 65, denies affray and threatening to cause criminal damage with intent to endanger life.

 The land - between Chawleigh and Chulmleigh in Devon - was the subject of a series of planning disputes starting when she moved on to the site in 1993 and ending in December when Mid Devon District Council decided to use what it called "direct action".